Office Makeover – The Furniture + Accessories

 After perusing their site and the lookbook, I immediately knew this oak desk would look perfect in the room.
 It’s big, but not too large.
 And I’ll have lots of space to spread out when I work away, which is a must for me!
 Plus, it has a discreet power cord compartment, which I love.

 I’m still figuring out exactly where I want to place the desk in this room.
 I used some painter’s tape with the exact dimensions of the desk to envision it.
 I may float the desk in front of the built-ins.
 I feel like it’s kind of a “girl boss” setup with the sprawling shelves behind me.
 However, I’m a bit concerned about room flow and getting into the cabinets when sitting at the desk.

 I’ve also considered putting it against the wall and facing either towards the windows or towards the closet.
 This would be a good solution because I would be close to an outlet and it would leave a big space near the built-ins for walking.

 Honesty, I think I’m going to play around with multiple layouts when the desk arrives and see what feels the best!
 So, stay tuned for my final setup.
 Oh, and I’m still narrowing down my office chair contenders.
 I need an ergonomic chair (Read: comfy, but not the cutest) for working and I know my friend Kim highly recommends this one!
 I may have to scoop it up.

-Now, onto the loveseat!
-Oh my goodness, I saw this deep sea blue color on Article’s site and immediately fell in love.
+Now, onto the loveseat (similar)!
+Oh my goodness, I saw this deep sea blue color on Article’s site (similar) and immediately fell in love.
 It’s a nice, petite size for the room, yet it’s still deep and comfortable.
 I’m hoping to do a very similar color on the built-ins, so I think it will coordinate well.

 Installing a Wall Mural